Communication with Bluetooth Low-Energy Devices on Linux

 Bluetooth generic attribute profile

-Different data types are supported, but on protocol level it is always a sequence of bytes.
-Characteristics are used for reporting sensor values (e.g., temperature) and also for configuring devices (e.g., setting sample rate on an accelerometer).
+Different data types are supported, but on protocol level an attribute value is always a sequence of bytes.
+Characteristics and their attributes are used for reporting sensor values (e.g., temperature) and also for configuring devices (e.g., setting sample rate on an accelerometer).
 The maximum length is 512 bytes.
+Numeric values are usually stored in little-endian format.

 Service: a collection of related characteristics, which operate together, e.g. the sensor value and configuration parameters.

-Descriptor: provides additional information about a characteristic, e.g. physical unit or minimum and maximum values.
+Descriptor: provides additional information about a characteristic’s attribute, e.g. physical unit or minimum and maximum values.

 Identifier: services, characteristics and descriptors are attributes identified by UUIDs.
 The 128-bit UUIDs are mapped to device-specific 16-bit values (handles) for use in the protocol.
 Bluetooth reserves UUIDs in range xxxxxxxx-0000-1000-8000-00805F9B34FB for standard attributes, which are transmitted as 16-bit or 32-bit values in the protocol.